ece362-purdue/proton-labs/lab7-uart/README.md

     // handle is irrelevant since these functions will only ever be called
     // by the correct functions.
 No need for an if statement.

-    // Given the buffer and a specific length to read, read 1
+    // Instructions: Given the buffer and a specific length to read, read 1
     // character at a time from the UART until the buffer is
     // filled or the length is reached.
 }

 int _write(int handle, char *buffer, int length) {